arunit9/medidrone/README.md

 ### Run

 The above process can be run, re-run as many times as you like to build and run the application.
 The project_run.sh is provided as a quicker option to simply just run the application.
-It will simply start the docker stack using docker images in your local docker (file-process-api and file-process-web) or Docker Hub (app-mysql).
+It will simply start the docker stack using docker images in your local docker (arunit9/medidrone) or Docker Hub (mysql/mysql-server:5.7).
 Please ensure that you have run the project_build.sh atleast once before running this script.

 **NOTE: I have not pushed my docker images to the Docker Hub**